benoitc/gunicorn/docs/source/settings.rst

 * ``--statsd-host STATSD_ADDR``
 * ``None``

-host:port of the statsd server to log to
+``host:port`` of the statsd server to log to.

+.. versionadded:: 19.1

 statsd_prefix
 ~~~~~~~~~~~~~